Scripted teaching: Critiques

-A common critique about scripted teaching presumes that any person can come into a classroom and teach a lesson if they follow the script (Commeyras 2007).
-However, proponents of scripted teaching maintain that just like an actor brings life to his script, a teacher can and must use his own personality to breathe life into the teaching script (Commeyras 2007).
-Scripted teaching programs are meant to be used as a support for teachers to help them develop their own teaching style and confidence in their teaching ability (Reeves 2010).
-Teachers who are first introduced to scripted teaching tend to feel that they are being held back from utilizing their own knowledge when they are required to instruct using an external script (Reeves 2010).
-This also leads to teachers feeling that they cannot respond when a student answers with an unusual answer (Parks & Bridges-Rhoads 2012); however, teachers who are experienced in scripted teaching find a way to build on the unusual answers and find their way back to the script.
-Teachers who have learned that reading written language involves accuracy, fluency, self-monitoring, and comprehension are more successful at scripted teaching (Commeyras 2007).
-A final critique is that scripted teaching de-professionalizes teachers, stifling their creative potential (Reeves 2010).
+A common critique about scripted teaching presumes that any person can come into a classroom and teach a lesson if they follow the script.
+However, proponents of scripted teaching maintain that just like an actor brings life to a script, a teacher can and must use their own personality to breathe life into the teaching script.
+Scripted teaching programs are meant to be used as a support for teachers to help them develop their own teaching style and confidence in their teaching ability.
+Teachers who are first introduced to scripted teaching tend to feel that they are being held back from using their own knowledge when they are required to instruct using an external script.
+This also leads to teachers feeling that they cannot respond when a student answers with an unusual answer; however, teachers who are experienced in scripted teaching find a way to build on the unusual answers and find their way back to the script.
+Teachers who have learned that reading written language involves accuracy, fluency, self-monitoring, and comprehension are more successful at scripted teaching.
+A final critique is that scripted teaching de-professionalizes teachers, stifling their creative potential.